minnesangg/Cerberus/README.md

 ✅ Secure password backup via Gmail.

 ## 🚀 Future Improvements

 🔹 Organizing passwords into categories (e.g., "Work", "Social Media").

 🔹 App customization options (language, theme, security level).

+## 🔒 Security

+**Cerberus** was built with a strong focus on security.
+Here's how your data is protected:

+- **Passwords are never sent anywhere.**
+  All passwords are stored only locally on your device.
+No cloud, no external servers, no hidden data collection — complete privacy.

+- **Passwords are encrypted using AES-256-CBC.**
+  Every password saved into the database is encrypted using the AES-256 algorithm in CBC (Cipher Block Chaining) mode — one of the most trusted encryption standards worldwide.

+- **Passwords are generated using a cryptographically secure random number generator.**
+  Password generation relies on system-level cryptographic random sources (`/dev/urandom` on Linux, `BCryptGenRandom` on Windows), ensuring that generated passwords are truly unpredictable and resistant to statistical attacks.

+- **Master password is stored as a secure hash.**
+  Instead of saving your master password directly, Cerberus stores only a hash of it (using a strong hashing algorithm).
+Even if someone accesses your database, they cannot retrieve your original master password.

 ## 🛠️ Technologies